 The U.S. Department of Education reports 33% of higher education students are the first in their families to attend college.
-At Northeast Community College, the Institutional Research Office reports just over half of degree-seeking students were classified as first-generation while over 40%, or two out of five fall credit students, were first-generation in the same time frame.
+At Northeast Community College, the Institutional Research Office reports 45% of Fall 2021 degree-seeking students were classified as first-generation, while 35%, whether degree-seeking or not, were first-generation in the same time frame.

 This week, Northeast Community College’s TRIO Student Support Services (SSS) program held a celebration to recognize first-generation college students at the institution.
-They were invited to stop by the TRIO office to sign a “Proud to be 1st” banner and share stories and successes with one another and others.
+TRIO students and the campus community were invited to stop by the TRIO office to sign a “Proud to be F1RST” banner and share stories and successes with one another and others.

-Josh Becker, director of TRIO at Northeast, said the first-generation event was an important day to celebrate, not only within TRIO, but throughout the entire college community.
+Josh Becker, director of TRIO at Northeast, said the first-generation event on Nov.
+8, was an important day to celebrate, not only within TRIO, but throughout the entire college community.